 MiT7 was a great conference – intimate, warm, stimulating, interdisciplinary, and cutting-edge.
 There were some brilliant minds at work.
 I plan to post a few comments on the conference later.
 For now, here are links to podcasts from the three topical plenary sessions:

 Media in Transition 7 (MiT 7), a small conference at MIT, is starting Friday and running ’till Sunday.
 I will be there; if you will be there too please say hello.

 Anyone wanting to follow the Twitter hash tag can look for #mit7.

 There is an very good article by David Remnick in the February 28th issue of the New Yorker about Ha’aretz, the Israeli newspaper that has set the standard for accuracy in news there for many years while also providing the main support for pro-Peace viewpoints among Israelis.
 If you are interested in the role of the press in a democracy, the fate of newspapers, or the fate of Israel, the article is a must-read.
 It is called The Dissenters.

-The Culture of the Internet and the Internet as Cult: Social Fears and Religious Fantasies
+New book: The Culture of the Internet and the Internet as Cult: Social Fears and Religious Fantasies

 Author: Philippe Breton